bxparks/AceWire/README.md

 the master that sends the ACK or NACK bit to the slave.
 In both buffered and unbuffered implementations, the `read()` should NOT be called if the `requestFrom()` method returns failure (i.e. 0).

-The `endRequest()` method is an extension added to the native `<Wire.h>` API so that client applications can be mostly agnostic about the actual underlying I2C implementation.
-For the `TwoWireInterface` wrapper, this method is an empty method that does nothing.
-For the `SimpleWireInterface` and `SimpleWireFastInterface`, this method sends a STOP condition to the slave device.

 Notice that the classes in this library do *not* inherit from a common interface with virtual functions.
 This saves several hundred bytes of flash memory on